Humana Medicare Advantage Review (2026): Cost, Pros & Cons

 HUMANA DRUG COVERAGE OPTIONS

-Humana offers both basic and enhanced prescription drug benefits with its Medicare Advantage plans.
-Basic coverage meets Medicare's minimum requirements, while enhanced benefits provide additional coverage for more medications and lower out-of-pocket costs.
-Enhanced plans work well if you take multiple prescriptions or need expensive medications.
+Humana Medicare Advantage plans include both basic and enhanced prescription drug coverage.
+Basic coverage meets Medicare's minimum requirements.
+Enhanced plans cover more medications and reduce out-of-pocket costs, making them the stronger fit for members who take multiple prescriptions or need expensive medications.

 Humana offers Medicare Advantage plans in 46 states and Washington, D.C., with plans varying widely by location.
 The company provides the most extensive coverage in Texas and Florida, where seniors can choose from dozens of plan options across multiple plan types.